Ziva Vatra - home :: Odds and Sods :: Git Hints

 Auto-modifying committed files with git hooks

 For some context, this website runs Blosxom and each of these articles is a html file.
+These are stored in a git repo before being published live.
 At the bottom of each you will notice a "Page Created" and "Page last modified" footer.
 This is auto-created by a Perl script which is currently run manually on each file I want to change.

 I wanted to automate this in a git hook, so that every time I did a git commit it would auto-update the "last modified" timestamp for each modified file.
 First thing I did was search online and surprisingly I didn't find anyone who had managed.
 The web was full of people who tried to put this in pre-commit hooks and had problems.
 From getting errors like "Error: Cannot Lock Ref" to having the auto modified files not part of the commit (forcing a manual commit after the auto changes) the general web consensus was that "it could not be done".

 I gave it a go myself, and yes I found you could not do it with a pre-commit hook.
 The problem is that git uses lockfiles to make sure only one git process is running at one time on a repo.
 When you do a "git commit" the process launches the git pre-commit hook and the process will wait until the hook finishes.
-If during this time, your script tries to change the files and commit the changes, it will fail with the "Error: Cannot Lock Ref", because the git commit process cannot launch while the original process is still running.
+If during this time your script tries to change the files and commit the changes, it will fail with the "Error: Cannot Lock Ref" because the newly launched git commit process is locked from altering the repo while the original commit process is still running.
 If you don't try to commit your changes the git commit will complete without error, but your auto-changes would remain in your repo rather than in the last commit.

 My solution to this was to make use of a post-commit hook instead.
-This results in doing two commits instead of one, but it works for modifying the files in the way I wanted.
+Unfortunately this results in doing two commits instead of one, but it works for modifying the files in the way I wanted.
 In order to do this, you need two things from the script:

 2. You need to know what files were modified in the last commit, in order to run the specific updates only to them.

 The core part of the Perl script is shown below.
 I've omitted the subroutines that do the actual changes as that is specific to my use case, but it does show the logic involved in making automatic changes to the last modified files.
-At this point in time it only makes changes to article files, but in theory nothing stops you having subroutines to handle any file what so ever that has changed.
+At this point in time it only makes changes to article files, but in theory nothing stops you having subroutines to handle other use cases.

 # First thing we check is if the last commit message was done by this hook.

-# If so we do nothing more to prevent loops
+# If so we do nothing more (to prevent infinite loops)

 $lastlog = `git log -1`;